-Healthcare app legislation to consider to develop a healthcare app in Ontario, Canada
+Healthcare app laws to consider to develop a healthcare app in Ontario, Canada

-Most recent victim of Canadian healthcare app legislation
+A most recent victim of Canadian healthcare app laws

 The first investigation will address the compliance concern and another investigation will find out whether the app is satisfying the Personal Information Protection Act.